 Why bother to fret and complain when we can improve our character and make progress on our journey by cheerfully changing roads?

 (2) Change Speed

-- Wave to a child and watch him or her smile at us;
+- wave to a school child and watch his or her smile;

 We can also halt to make ourselves available for service in an emergency.
-When we serve, we add purpose to our journey and we feel energized to continue.
+When we slow down, we find ways to add purpose to our journey and we feel energized to continue.